Topics

 Medicare Part D currently does not cover drugs used to treat weight loss unless it is prescribed for other reasons, such as reducing the risk of stroke or heart attack.
 The FDA recently approved Wegovy for this use, which could lead to Medicare Part D plans covering it for those purposes.

-Without insurance, the price tag for medications such as Ozempic, Wegovy and Zepbound is over $1,000 per month, according to GoodRx Health.
+Without insurance, the price tag for medications such as Ozempic, Wegovy and Zepbound is more than $1,000 per month, according to GoodRx Health.

 Jeff Lagasse is editor of Healthcare Finance News.